joergmschulz/docker-dovecot/README.md

 ${IMAP_AUTH_VERBOSE} ${IMAP_MAIL_DEBUG} can help debug dovecot.

 ### mailman3
 We're beginning to integrate mailman. exim-int-mailout will need a mailman volume and some configs.
+See example .env!

-See example .env we don't currently plan to add a way to leave out mailman
+We don't currently plan to add a way to leave out mailman.

 ### firewall
 if you're using UFW, you'll see docker opening ports to the world.